South Bass Trail Packrafting

 The North and South Bass trails are about 25 miles west of the main trails in a little used section of the park.
-Just Roughin’ It has a backpacking trip in Grand Canyon to get you to these remote trails that are typically only assessable to river rafters.
+A packrafting trip in Grand Canyon will get you to these remote trails that are typically only assessable to river rafters.
 In order to get to the trailhead, the group will travel along dirt roads for about 2 hours.
 This route features one night of camping on the South Rim before entering the canyon on the second day and one night of camping on the Colorado River at one of the major rapids in the canyon.
 Of course this tour features the amazing views that the canyon is famous for.

 This route is only achieved by paddling across the Colorado River in a pack raft.
 In addition to the regular backpacking gear, each member of the group is outfitted with his or her own raft, paddle, and life vest.
 This route features Native American ruins, remains of old tourist camps and amazing views of the inner canyon in an area that few people reach when they visit the park.